-Singapore’s Most Common Bird – the Javan Mynah (courtesy of Taking Up The Challenge)
+Singapore’s Most Common Bird – the Javan Mynah (photo by Ong Xin Rui from the Birds of NUS)

 That bird above, the Javan Myna (Acridotheres javanicus), is the most common bird species in Singapore.
 You can see its black feathered wings with dashes of white fluttering everywhere around our island.